 His two-and-a-half years at New York City FC have also been mixed at best, scoring just one goal, but by the time he arrived in the United States it was clear he was winding down his career.

 Indeed, he has created more than enough history during a glittering career.
 He has won almost every major title for club and country - six Scudetti, two Champions Leagues, a World Cup and European Under-21 Championship among 19 team honours.
 Some insiders believe he would have won the Ballon d’Or in 2012 had Italy not lost that year’s final of the European Championship – the one elite trophy to elude him.

 His career is full of unforgettable moments that will still be played on highlight reels 50 years from now.
 From his Panenka penalty against England at those Euros to his reverse assist to Fabio Grosso six years earlier during the most dramatic ending to a World Cup semi-final in Dortmund.
 Then there was his sublime chipped ball for Roberto Baggio to famously round Edwin van der Sar in 2001, his free kick versus Real Madrid in 2009 and another stunning set piece against Mexico on the occasion of his 100th Italy cap.

 “Pirlo is a genius.
 Together with Baggio, I think he’s the greatest talent that Italian football has produced in the last 25 years,” gushed Gianluigi Buffon.

 "History will remember him as one of the best ever for sure.
-He has achieved everything," Pirlo's former team-mate Samuele Dalla Bona told Goal upon news of his retirement.
+He has achieved everything," Pirlo's former team-mate Samuele Dalla Bona told Goal when his planned retirement was announced last month.